YTianZHU/YTianZHU.github.io/_pages/about.md

 ## About Me
 <!-- I'm a first-year PhD student in Department of Automation at Tsinghua University, advised by [Gao Huang](https://www.gaohuang.net/).
 I also work as a research intern with Natural Language Computing group at Microsoft Research Asia, mentored by [Li Dong](https://dong.li/).
 My research focuses on building more capable and generalizable AI foundation models. -->

 My research focuses on building more capable and generalizable AI foundation models.
+I'm a first-year PhD student in Department of Automation at Tsinghua University, advised by [Gao Huang](https://www.gaohuang.net/).
 I work as a research intern with [GenAI](https://www.microsoft.com/en-us/research/group/general-artificial-intelligence/) group at Microsoft Research Asia, mentored by [Li Dong](https://dong.li/).

 <!-- Email: ytz24@mails.tsinghua.edu.cn -->
 Email: yetianzhu2022@gmail.com